blitzapurv/Blood-Cell-Image-Classification/README.md

 - Goal: Identify the cell-type of cell-of-interest

 ## Quick Results Summary
 I was able to train a CNN network from scratch (no pre-trained network used) that has ~97% accuracy on the validation set.
-Overall, the trained network file storage size is ~8 MB and can be found here.
+Overall, the trained network file storage size is ~9 MB and can be found in this repository.
 Further also made use of MobilenetV2 model due to it's lightweight architecture and high speed performance as compared to other heavy-duty models like VGG16, Alexnet, InceptionV3 etc.

 ## Manual Identification
 - **Limphocyte:** looks like well rounded purple colored potato.
 These are the easiest to identify.